taikedz/GoArgs/README.md

 Types:

 * Basic: String, Int, Int64, Uint, Float, Float64, Bool, time.Duration
+* Additional flag types:
     * Counter: incerments a counter every time the flag is seen (such as `-vvv` for incresed levels of verbosity)
     * Choices: predefine a number of possible values for a given flag
+    * Appender: allow using the same flag multiple times (`--mount /this:/right/here --mount /that:/over/there` for two mounts)

 Improved features:

 * Flags can appear intermixed with positional arguments
-* Parser operates on any developer-specified token list (not just `os.Args`)
+* Parser operates on any developer-specified `[]string` of tokens (not just `os.Args`)
-* Parser recognises `--` as end of direct arguments, and stores subsequent raw tokens
+* Parser recognises `--` as end of direct arguments, and stores subsequent "raw" passdown tokens
 * Parser can opt to ignore unknown flags, or return error on unknown arguments, as-needed.
 * Unpacking methods `Unpack()` and `UnpackExactly()` help extract and assign positional arguments
 * Long-name flags are specified only with double-hyphen notation